Georg Wilhelm Friedrich Hegel: Heidelberg, Berlin (1816–1831)

 Hegel was appointed University Rector of the university in October 1829, but his term ended in September 1830.
 Hegel was deeply disturbed by the riots for reform in Berlin in that year.
 In 1831 Frederick William III decorated him with the Order of the Red Eagle, 3rd Class for his service to the Prussian state.
 In August 1831, a cholera epidemic reached Berlin and Hegel left the city, taking up lodgings in Kreuzberg.
 Now in a weak state of health, Hegel seldom went out.
 As the new semester began in October, Hegel returned to Berlin in the mistaken belief that the epidemic had largely subsided.
 By 14 November, Hegel was dead.
 The physicians pronounced the cause of death as cholera, but it is likely he died from another gastrointestinal disease.
-His last words are said to have been, "There was only one man who ever understood me, and even he didn't understand me."
+Heinrich Heine wrote that Hegel's last words were, "There was only one man who ever understood me, and even he didn't understand me."
+Some have described these words as apocryphal.
 He was buried on 16 November.
 In accordance with his wishes, Hegel was buried in the Dorotheenstadt cemetery next to Fichte and Karl Wilhelm Ferdinand Solger.

 Hegel's illegitimate son, Ludwig Fischer, had died shortly before while serving with the Dutch army in Batavia and the news of his death never reached his father.
-Early the following year, Hegel's sister Christiane committed suicide by drowning.
-Hegel's two remaining sons—Karl, who became a historian; and Immanuel, who followed a theological path—lived long and safeguarded their father's manuscripts and letters, and produced editions of his works.
+Early the following year, Hegel's sister Christiane died by suicide by drowning.
+Hegel's two remaining sons – Karl, who became a historian; and Immanuel, who followed a theological path – lived long and safeguarded their father's manuscripts and letters, and produced editions of his works.